HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 By simply having the helper provide a request handler, you can add whatever middleware you want first (as seen with CSRF in that example).

+### A note on going to production

+Node happens to be pretty good a serving static files.
+So just serving the production file with node/moonboots is probably sufficient for most apps with moderate traffic.
+In production mode, moonboots will build and serve the app file from memory with agressive cache headers.

+However, a lot of people like to serve static files with a seperate process, using nginx or use a CDN etc. In that scenario, you can use Moonboots during development and then just generate the minified file write it to disk or put it on S3 or whatever as part of some deploy process.

+Calling `moonboots.sourceCode(function (source) { ... })` will call your callback with the generated source code based on current config, which you could use to write it to disk or put it on a CDN as part of a grunt task or whatnot.
+Those details are probably beyond the scope of this book.
+But, the point is, you can certainly do that with these tools if that makes more sense for your app.

 ### The structure of the browserApp folder